 - To create the Backup of your smartphone on iCloud, select settings.
 Then, go to the bottom of the screen to select iCloud Backup.

 - You can use the Keychain feature to secure the data stored on iCloud.

 If you are happy with Google Photos and want to transfer from Google Photos to iCloud because you're switching to iPhone, then you don't need to transfer your photos.
-Yes, you heard it right as the Google Photos is available on iOS and Android devices.
+Yes, you heard it right as Google Photos is available on iOS and Android devices.
 So, all your stuff in Google Photos can be accessed from your iPhone with any difficulty.
 However, if you've any other reason to make a move from Google Photos to iCloud, then you'll implement the above-detailed method.
-So, you've anything to list, do share with the comment section of this blog post, we would love to hear from you:
+So, you've anything to list, do share it with the comment section of this blog post, we would love to hear from you:

 Different Cloud Transfer